LiamDotPro/Frontend-scratch-assignment/Readme.md

 # Assignment

 Hello and welcome to your assignment!
 In this document I'm going to lay out the objectives, and some ground rules.
-This test is primarily to test your ability to set up and start working on something in Vue with Typescript.
+This test is primarily to test your ability to set up and start working on something in React with Typescript.

 # Technologies
 The following technologies must be used:

-- Vue 2+
+- React v16.7+ (hooks)
 - Typescript

 Other than the above your more than welcome to use anything that you think might make this task simpler, better or more production ready.